 - Soybeans and tofu are two more options for increasing your intake of LNA.

-- Complex carbohydrates found in organic fruits and vegetables and legumes, help absorb tryptophan.
+- Complex carbohydrates found in organic fruits, vegetables, and legumes help to absorb tryptophan.

 - Organic turkey and dairy products such as cheese and warmed milk are good sources of tryptophan.